All Episodes

 And the amygdala is, not only do I call it that, but all neuroscientists around the planet call it that.

-We're talking about a part of the brain that we have some very good ideas of what it does and the research done by TD Lingo was very important in proving that people can actually control this part of the brain and then turn on all those types of things that you were talking about.
+And the research done by T. D. Lingo was very important at proving that people can actually control this part of the brain and then turn on all those types of things that you were talking about.

 Some people actually hear a sound.